Home » Indian Polity » Tribunals in India

 Regarding conflict settlement, there has always been a need for the creation of a special organisation.
 The need for a specialised institution to resolve disputes on particular issues arose as a result of the rise in the number of court cases, which increased the strain on the courts.

-Tribunals in India are a crucial component of the Indian legal system because they help the courts deliver decisions on time by lightening their workload.
+Tribunals in India are a important component of the Indian legal system because they help the courts deliver decisions on time by lightening their workload.
 The Tribunals are beneficial since they are committed to resolving disputes in a particular area.
 This lowers the costs for the system and the people involved.

 Types of Tribunals in India